linkerd/linkerd-examples/ecs/README.md

 ## Test everything worked

 First we need to create an SSH tunnel to the cluster.
 The following commands will choose one of the EC2 hosts, and forward traffic on three local ports to three remote ports on the EC2 host:

 - Traffic to `localhost:9990` will go to the Linkerd dashboard on the remote host
 - Traffic to `localhost:8500` will go to the Consul admin dashboard on the remote host
 - Traffic to `localhost:4140` will go to the Linkerd HTTP proxy on the remote host
-- Traffic to `localhost:3000` will go to the Linkerd visualizer on the remote host (will launch this later)

 Note that if one of these four ports is already in use on your local machine you will either have to stop whatever software if using that port, or you can eliminate the port collision by replace the local port number with another unused port number in the SSH tunnel command as well as all subsequent commands.

 ```bash
 # Select an ECS node